pablogila/CrystalReader/README.md

 * `naming(string)`.
 This function reads the name of the folder, and returns it in the `xxx-xxx-xxx-xxx` format.
 Be aware that if your nested folders follow a different naming, you may want to change the `pattern` variable inside this function.

 * `progressbar(current, total)` and `progressbar_ETA(current, total, start)`.
-These functions give you a hint as to whether or not you can go out and get coffee.
+These functions give you a hint as to whether or not you can go out and get a coffee.
 The Estimated Time of Arrival (ETA) is usually more reliable after 20% into the loop.
 The loop should have the following structure:
 ``` python
     loop = 0
     time_loop = time.time()